caseykneale/PickingALanguage2020/fieldnotes/revisitting_old_things/readme.md

 Then I read the prompt for code submissions...
 Python 2.7 or Java.
 Okay...
 Told a friend about this weird game's restrictions, "does google still use python 2.7?"
 I was then informed that this is a secret recruiting tool.
 Huh...
 ![wut](whypy27.png)
 Look I've spent a few years of my life writing Java, and maybe a half a year of my life writing in 2.7 before moving to 3.X.
-I had just finished technical evaluations of some bleeding edge, and intense programming languages.
+I had just finished technical evaluations of some bleeding edge, and somewhat intense programming languages.
 Maybe writing some Python 2.7 would be cathartic?
 Maybe this would reignite my interests in modern python.

 ## The Challenges
 So I started zinging through the challenges.
 Level 1 was trivial.
 After completion, I was greeted with dancing ASCII bunnies!